Ethal

-In Irish Mythology, Ethal Anbuail, sometimes spelled Anubhail, is one of the Tuatha Dé Danann, and king at Sidhe Uamuin in Connacht.
+In Irish Mythology, Ethal Anbuail, sometimes spelled Anubhail, is one of the Tuatha Dé Danann, and king of the Munster Sidhe.
 He had a daughter, Cáer.

 Appearances in Irish Mythology

-Ethal is primarily known because of how Ailill mac Máta and Dagda went to war with him to marry his daughter Cáer to Aengus, son of Dagda.
+Ethal is primarily known because of his participation in the myth The Dream of Aengus.
+In which Ailill mac Máta and Dagda wage war with him to marry his daughter Cáer to Aengus, son of Dagda.
 In this war, Ethal's kingdom is destroyed by the forces of Dagda and Ailill.
-This is told in the story of the "Dream of Oengus."